little-yellow-bean/vue-bs-modal/README.md

           content: EditProfileComponent,
           rightBtnText: "Update",
           leftBtnText: "Discard",
+          // a method name of your content component, which will be called when left button is clicked
+          // can return false if you don't want the promise resolve
+          leftBtnHandler: "doNothing",
+          // a method name of your content component, which will be called when right button is clicked
+          // can return false if you don't want the promise resolve
+          rightBtnHandler: "doUpdateProfile",
+          // a method name of your content component, which will be called when any ModalAction occurs, and the returned value of this method will be the data property of the ModalReturn.
+Default is "onResolveData"
+          resolveDataHander: "onResolveData",
           size: ModalSize.LARGE,
           // pass custom data as props to the EditProfileComponent.
           // the "modalRef" prop is passed to the content componet by default in case you want to close the modal inside your component.